Medicare Part D - Things to Know Before Signing Up

 - You may be subject to enrollment penalties (higher premiums) if you delay enrolling in a Medicare Part D PDP when you first become eligible for Medicare or until after you have been without creditable prescription drug coverage for 63 continuous days or more.

 - You can enroll in or continue with the SeniorCare program, which is Wisconsin's drug assistance program.
+Your annual income determines the level of SeniorCare coverage, such as deductibles and copays.
 SeniorCare is considered creditable coverage because it is expected to pay as much as Medicare prescription drug coverage.
 Information is available on SeniorCare's Web site, www.dhs.wisconsin.gov/seniorcare, or by contacting SeniorCare at 1-800-658-2038.

 - You do not have to enroll in Medicare Part D in order to keep your existing Medicare Part A and Part B coverage.

 - You do not have to buy any additional insurance products to be eligible to enroll in Medicare Part D, and all Medicare beneficiaries should be wary of any individual who uses a Part D sales pitch to sell other insurance products.

 - Medicare Part D plans may vary year to year.
 You should review your Medicare Part D plan each year to determine whether the plan has changed and whether your prescriptions drugs that were covered in the past will be covered during the coming year.

 - You will have an annual enrollment period between October 15 and December 7 of each year to enroll in a Medicare Part D PDP.
 Coverage then begins on January 1.